ameyrupji/thunderbolt-macpro-5-1/ThunderboltEX3.md

 |-----|

-# [WIP] Thunderbolt Mac Pro Early 2009 with Asus Thunderbolt EX3
+# Thunderbolt Mac Pro Early 2009 with Asus Thunderbolt EX3

-This is my story to add Thunderbolt support to my Mac Pro Early 2009 (5,1) with a Gigabyte GC-Titan Ridge Card.
+This is my story to add Thunderbolt support (only Apple Thunderbold Display tested) to my Mac Pro Early 2009 (5,1) with a Gigabyte GC-Titan Ridge Card.
 Before we begin a quick disclaimer below.

 **Difficulty Level:** Easy